 Over the course of 30 years, there were dozens of Philadelphia listings.
 Some businesses advertised every year; others for one or multiple years.
 Drawing on archival materials and oral histories, we contextualize the social history of jazz.
 Green Book sites were sites of sanctuary.
 They were also sites of resistance.

-All That Philly Jazz Walking Tour: Green Book Edition visits safe spaces in Center City and South Philly.
+The Green Book Walking Tour stops at sites in Center City and South Philly.

-The tour begins at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel.
-Parenthetically, the architectural drawings for the Attucks Hotel are included in the Magaziner Collection of the Athenaeum of Philadelphia.
+The walking tour begins at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel (distance: 0.7 miles).

 - Supper club that was a hangout for the producers and musicians who created “The Sound of Philadelphia”;

 - Hotel that welcomed jazz luminaries to its jazz space from the 1940s to the 1970s, and where Coltrane and Grover Washington Jr. recorded live albums;

 - Hotels where Billie Holiday stayed and was arrested;

-- Pep’s Musical Bar where jazz and blues greats performed on the inside and tap dancers improvised on the outside;
+- Legendary club where jazz and blues greats performed on the inside and tap dancers improvised on the outside;

 - Jazz club that paid homage to postal workers and the U.S. Postal Service; and

-- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill”; and
+- Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”

-The Green Book Walking Tour is led by All That Philly Jazz Walking Tour: Green Book Edition will be held on September 21 and 22 in celebration of John Coltrane’s birthday.
-The tour will be led by Faye Anderson, a storyteller who is passionate about uncovering hidden places and untold stories.
+The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden places and untold stories.